juanjocarin/juanjocarin.github.io/README.md

     + Machine Learning
     + Python, Scikit-Learn, Matplotlib
-    + A Kaggle competition: predictions of the predominant kind of tree cover, from strictly cartographic variables such as elevation and soil type, using random forests, SVMs, kNNs, Naïve Bayes, Gradient Descent, GMMs...
+    + A Kaggle competition: predictions of the predominant kind of tree cover, from strictly cartographic variables such as elevation and soil type, using random forests, SVMs, kNNs, Naive Bayes, Gradient Descent, GMMs, ...

 + 2015: Redefining the job search process (https://goo.gl/8yeXo3)